joeygibson/kotlin-life/README.md

 Running `./gradle shadowJar` will generate `build/libs/kotlin-life-all.jar`.

 ## Running
-You can just run it by running `gradle run`, or using `java -jar build/libs/kotlin-life-all.jar`
+You can just run it by running `./kotlin-life`.

 The full set of options are these